jinkang-0/pocket-cookbook/README.md

 ATLAS_URI=mongodb+srv://******.mongodb.net/?retryWrites=true&w=majority
 ```

-The project pulls a database named `pocket-cookbook` with a collection called `recipes`.
+The project pulls from a database named `pocket-cookbook` with a collection called `recipes`.

 Each recipe follows this schema: